Chapter 4

 radiant power) of quasars is different, it

-depends on the mass and rotational momentum of the black hole and
+depends on the mass and rotational angular momentum of the black

-especially on the amount of absorbed gas - accretion flow
+hole and especially on the amount of absorbed gas - accretion

-.
-However, as shown above, this absolute magnitude is related to
+flow.
+However, as shown above, this absolute magnitude is

-to the ratio of radiation in the ultraviolet and X-ray fields.
-At
+especially to the ratio of radiation in the ultraviolet and X-ray

-number of quasars of different distances, which will make it
+performed on a number of quasars of different distances, which

-the spectrum and the absolute magnitude of the quasar.
-Once the
+between the spectrum and the absolute magnitude of the quasar.

-true luminosity is known, the distance of the quasars can be
+Once the true luminosity is known, the distance of the quasars

-determined from the observed radiation intensity.
-The quasars can
+can be determined from the observed radiation intensity.
+The

 The question remains, by what mechanism